roscoelabs/beams/readme.md

-#Beams v0.2.1 (Beta)
+#Beams v0.2.5 (Beta)

 ###An operating system for news

-Beams is an open full-stack framework for building media websites, including news sites, blogs, video apps, and so on.
+Beams is an open full-stack framework for building media websites, including news sites, blogs, video apps, et cetera.

 It includes the following features: